 The Pre-Workout Brain Boost

 Taking nootropics 45 minutes before exercise can enhance both physical and mental performance.
-The Nitrosigine in advanced formulas increases blood flow, benefiting both muscles and brain.
+The Nitrosigine in advanced formulas increases blood flow, benefiting both muscles and the brain.

 The Study Session Protocol